 Jan Janse's success in the fur trade led him to extensive land holdings.
 His sons and their sons built on that legacy - making the family prominent patentees and landholders throughout the Hudson-Mohawk region.
 John R. Bleecker surveyed many of those lands and his maps represent important historical resources - some of which have been engraved and widely reproduced.

-Although the Bleeckers have disappeared from the Albany phone book, the Bleecker name has become part of the Albany folk tradition with Bleecker * Stadium, Bleecker Street, the Harmanus Bleecker Library building, Bleecker Terrace Apartments, and the Bleecker Cafe still important landmarks on the community landscape.
+In 1813, the first city directory listed no fewer than fourteen "Bleecker" households in the booming city.
+Although the name has disappeared from the Albany phone directories, the Bleeckers have become part of the Albany folk tradition with Bleecker * Stadium, Bleecker Street, the Harmanus Bleecker Library building, Bleecker Terrace Apartments, and the Bleecker Cafe still important landmarks on the community landscape.